danihek/tSync/README.md

+# tSync - best workflow experience on multiple devices
-# This application is basic implementation of my idea to synchronize all devices and their workspaces.
+This application is basic implementation of my idea to synchronize all devices and their workspaces.
 This will be improved in the future.

 # Working
 - connection with many devices